Data Exporter Guidance – Infrastructure

 • Fund Assessment: The GRESB Fund Assessment is the global standard for ESG benchmarking and reporting for infrastructure funds and portfolios of assets.

 • Infrastructure Public Disclosure: The Infrastructure Public Disclosure Dataset evaluates the level of ESG disclosure by listed infrastructure companies and investment vehicles for an entire investable universe.
-The evaluation is based on a set of indicators aligned with the GRESB Real Estate and Infrastructure Assessments.

 It is highly encouraged to review the relevant GRESB Assessment Reference Guides to understand the data structure and the meaning of the data points available for download.

-Indeed, given the significant number of existing variables in the Assessments, not all variables are readily available for download from the platform.
+Given the significant number of existing variables in the Assessments, not all variables are readily available for download from the platform.
 However, any variable contained in the GRESB Assessment Reference Guides can be requested for download using the Data Request Form.
 Once a request is logged, GRESB will upload the relevant variables onto the platform and therefore make them available for users to download.

 • Next, you need to select the year(s) you would like to include in your data export and choose a format for the file generated.